-Concentration: Indigenous Teacher Education

-(taught in conjunction with the ITEP Program Track cohort)

-Division(s): Primary-Junior and Intermediate-Senior

-Courses: EDST 201/3.0 Theory of Indigenous Education This course provides a background into the history and theory of Indigenous Education.
+Concentration: Indigenous Teacher Education (taught in conjunction with the ITEP Program Track cohort) Division(s): Primary-Junior and Intermediate-Senior Courses: EDST 201/3.0 Theory of Indigenous Education This course provides a background into the history and theory of Indigenous Education.
 It will commence with a discussion of Indigenous identities and approaches to education from the pre-contact era into the present, as well as Western approaches to education through the lens of Critical Race Theory.
 The course will then move to Indigenous educational theory, including such topics as Indigenous concepts of the person and the learner; teaching as ceremony; Indigenous differentiated instruction; holistic learning; global Indigenous identities; language and education; and education for decolonization.
 FOCI 201/3.0 Indigenous Teacher Education Prepares Indigenous Teacher Education candidates to include Indigenous curriculum as part of their classroom teaching.
 Explores Indigenous community-based curriculum development; a review of current Indigenous curriculum packages and other resources; curriculum planning and evaluation.
 An experiential learning approach with aspects of the course applied during the candidates' practice teaching rounds.
 Practicum experiences are explored during class sessions with such reflections providing the basis for further learning in the areas of curriculum planning and evaluation.

-Alternative

-Practicum

-placement

-(sample):
+Alternative Practicum placement (sample): Six Nations Tourism, Ohsweken National Centre for Truth and Reconciliation, Winnipeg Katarokwi Learning Centre, Kingston Canadian Museum of Nature, Ottawa

 Concentration: International Education Division(s): Primary-Junior and Intermediate-Senior Courses: EDST 255/3.0 Understanding Teaching and Learning Abroad This course supports scholarly and personal understanding of teaching and learning abroad as teacher candidates prepare for professional practice in international settings.
-The focus will be on theories that support teachers in their understanding of the complexities associated with teaching in crosscultural contexts, such as cultural variables, "third culture kids", service learning, professional development, and diversity consciousness.
+The focus will be on theories that support teachers in their understanding of the complexities associated with teaching in crosscultural contexts, such as cultural variables, "third culture kids", service learning, professional development and diversity consciousness.
 These will be discussed by drawing on current literature in the field of overseas teaching and cross-cultural teaching and learning.
 Candidates will learn through structured classes, group discussions, guest speakers and personal research of topics specifically applicable to individual interests.
 This course helps candidates understand teaching and learning in ELL, multicultural, and diverse contexts in Canada or abroad.
 FOCI 255/3.0 Educators Abroad This program focus supports teacher candidates' scholarly and personal development as they prepare for professional practice in international schools, including candidates considering international teaching after gaining full-time teaching experience in Canada.
-Learning in this course occurs through a combination of structured classes, contact with professors, a self-directed independent study, and an alternative practicum.
-While an international alternative practicum placement is supported, it is not a requirement.
-Candidates are required to link their alternative practicum to their Educators Abroad independent study.
+Learning in this course occurs through a combination of structured classes, contact with professors, a self-directed independent study, and an Alternative Practicum.
+While an international Alternative Practicum placement is supported, it is not a requirement.
+Candidates are required to link their Alternative Practicum to their Educators Abroad independent study.
 This course helps candidates address the complexities of teaching and learning in ELL, multicultural and diverse contexts in Canada or abroad.
-Alternative International School, Italy Practicum Capital National Theatre for Children, New Zealand placement Private School, Nicaragua (sample): Kelowna Art Gallery, Kelowna, BC
+Alternative Practicum placement (sample): International School, Italy Capital National Theatre for Children, New Zealand Private School, Nicaragua Kelowna Art Gallery, Kelowna